 Sustainability is at the core of Oregon's laws regarding forest practices and land use planning.
 Oregon law states that the continued growing and harvesting of trees is the leading use of private forestland.
 And it requires landowners to protect soil, air, water and wildlife habitat for future generations.

-Oregon has strict laws for protecting forests.
+Oregon has many laws related to forest practices.
 Some have been in place since 1941.
 Oregonians recognize that assuring the abundance of our forest resources helps everyone, and that keeping them economically viable prevents their conversion into non-forest use.
 These laws have been developed and updated as an ongoing collaboration among scientists, landowners, elected officials and the general public.
 They help ensure that forests in Oregon’s 36 counties operate under a unified set of guidelines and practices to sustain our forestlands for generations to come.
 Forest laws provide protection for soil, air, water, fish, wildlife and forest resources.

 1941: Oregon adopted the Oregon Forest Conservation Act to address reforestation and fire protection.